renehiemstra/terra-website/docs/core-language/resource-management/ownership-model.md

 1. By value: Transfers ownership to the receiver.
     - L-values: Use the `__copy` method if defined, duplicating the resource, or default to transfering ownership using a move.
     - R-Values: Always transfer ownership by a move.
-    - Non-managed object are trivially copied bitwise.
+    - Non-managed objects are trivially copied bitwise.
 2. By Reference (B-Values): Grants temporary access via `&T`.
 No ownership transfer occurs; the original owner retains responsibility for cleanup via `__dtor` in case of managed types.

 ## Planned safety features
 Terra’s single-ownership model enables compile-time verification of resource safety for sequential and parallel programs.
-The following enhancements will strengthen this model:
+The following enhancements are planned to strengthen this model:

 1. **Initialization Tracking:**
     - Tracks variable initialization at compile time.